 I have heard it said that when God wants to do something impossible, he takes an impossible man and crushes him.
 I currently serve at a seminary where I teach international students what we call “theological English.”
 I also work with native-English speaking students, guiding them in how to write various types of theology.
 When I am not working, my passion is to write about theology myself.
 In 2006, if you would have told me that this would be my occupation and passion, I would have said, “Impossible.”
 I had no interest in attending seminary and learning theology.
 I loved to write, but I did not know where my place would be in the writing world.
 That was before God crushed me.
 So much for impossibilities.

-My crushing began one night after a week-long bender.
-I was waiting on the curb outside one of the dormitories for my girlfriend at the time, who is now my wife (another impossibility made possible).
+My crushing began one night in college as I was waiting on the curb outside one of the dormitories for my girlfriend at the time, who is now my wife (another impossibility made possible).
 I remember the comfortable evening air, just hanging over the campus.
 I breathed it in with a sort of exhaustion.
 As I was taking in the smell of grass and a hint of smoke from a nearby cigarette, a wave of heat crept down from my head and then rushed through my back and legs.
 My breath grew shallow; my throat closed up, and I couldn’t swallow.

 “I think I’m having a panic attack,” I said.
 I didn’t even know what that meant, but I assumed it was something I couldn’t recover from without medical help.
 I begged her to drive me to the hospital, but every step I took towards the car added tension in my chest and shoulders.
 Within a matter of seconds, the whole world looked dark and foreign and terrifying.
 I knew it as soon as we started driving: I was going to die, right here in this car on the way to a hospital in Hershey, Pennsylvania.
 This was it.